1. Data protection under the EU General Data Protection Regulation (EU GDPR)

 6.2 Outside the UBS Group

-We usually also transfer personal data to third parties outside the UBS Group to complete the purposes listed in section 4.2 above including:
+To the extent permitted under applicable law, we usually also transfer personal data to third parties outside the UBS Group to complete the purposes listed in section 4.2 above including:

 - third party service providers, such as our IT systems providers, our hosting providers, cloud service providers, database providers, consultants (including lawyers, tax accountants and labour consultants) and third parties who carry out pre-employment or pre-engagement checks on prospective suppliers’ employees and contractors, and other goods and services providers (such as food service providers) – each of these service providers has signed contracts to protect your personal information;